Love Hearts: Description

-Unusual messages

-Most messages are written in simple horizontal, centrally aligned lines.
-There are some exceptions to this rule, including the phrase "I Surrender", where the word surrender has been written in an arc around the lower inside edge of the heart outline.

-Wayne and Coleen Rooney had personalized sweets made for their wedding in the summer of 2008 which read "Wayne and Coleen".
+Wayne and Coleen Rooney had personalized sweets made for their wedding in the summer of 2008, which read "Wayne and Coleen".
 Special edition Love heart packs were launched for Prince William and Kate Middleton's wedding in 2011.

 A competition was held by Swizzels Matlow Ltd for 10 new messages to be put on Love Hearts; the winning entries (announced on 22 July 2008) were "Think Pink", "Joyful Jo", "Granny P", "Me Julie Best Mum", "Juicy Jessie", "I Luv Alan", "Happy Harry", "Heart Baby", "Kin of U Home", and "Mermaid Eloise".
 These sweets first appeared in packs in September 2008.

+In 2022, Swizzels temporarily rebranded Love Hearts as Kind Hearts as a collaboration with YoungMinds, a UK charity organisation.
+Kind Heart packs would include eight new messages:

 Packaging

 Love Hearts are packaged and typically sold in tubular packs of 20 (which are in turn boxed in packs of 50 for wholesale).
 The packaging is a clear plastic wrap (twisted at both ends) wrapped in a paper label.
 Alternative package sizes are available under special circumstances, such as the 2006 "silver love heart" competition, where the packet size was temporarily increased.
 Different sizes have also been released, including giant and small Love Hearts.

 The label depicts the phrase "Love Hearts" bordered by two rows of stylized love hearts.